rayuchtai/CATCapp/README.md

   4. I had noticed that this API did not include images of the R.W.
 Tarot cards.
 Therefore, the first thing I did was find all the images of the cards and placed them in a directory, the imgs directory.
   5. At this point, my documents are linked, the basic wireframe has been coded, the API is linked, I had noted the syntax needed to access the information in the API.
 I began to create a checklist of things that needed to be down in order for this app to reach MVP.
   ##### Checklist:
-- [ ] Create an APP Name
+- [x] Create an APP Name
 - [x] Find the images of the Card Faces.
 - [x] Create the Draw Button
 - [x] Make the card-back clickable to 'flip' it
 - [x] Make the card-image clickable to open a modal
-- [x] Allow modal to change information needed to match the drawn card.
+- [x] Allow modal to change information needed to match the drawn card

 ### Putting my Approach to action:
   1. I find it extremely helpful to hand write my code with the tags color coded because while writing them by hand helps with understanding syntax and I would have to completely understand what I am handwriting.
 I, personally, feel that I have a disconnect with my creative side of my brain while typing,I feel a certain permanence while typing, regardless of the backspace.